michaelCaleyWhaley/workOutLog/readMe.md

 ## Deploy to heroku

 First you need to install the heroku addon mongolab do this using command 'heroku addons:create mongolab:sandbox'

+### MODULES USED

+LODASH - Parsing array, object data
+MOCHA - testing framework
+SUPERTEST - Abstraction for http requests when testing NPM Validator - used to validate values in the user model CRYPTO-JS - encrypts text/objects etc (SHA256 encryption) JSONWEBTOKEN